 Contrary to what you may think, Yelp is not just for restaurants, nightlife, and hotels.
 It also has a category for automotive businesses.
 Just visit www.yelp.com and check the left side of the homepage for the multiple business categories the review site offers.

-Google publishes business information and reviews on a number of its services, including Google Search, Google Maps, and Google+ Local.
+Google My Business publishes business information and reviews on a number of its services, including Google Search and Google Maps.
 It covers a wide range of categories, including automotive businesses.
 With a Google business listing, you can publish your business information, monitor online reviews, “hang out” with existing and potential customers, post photos and videos, and get discovered more easily by Internet users performing a search.
-Here’s a guide on how to claim your business listing using the Google My Business dashboard.
+Here’s a guide on how to claim your business listing with Google My Business.

 The world’s biggest social networking site is also home to local business reviews.
-If you’ve created a local business page on Facebook, you’re likely able to receive reviews and ratings from users.
+If you’ve created a local business page on Facebook through Facebook Business Manager, you’re likely able to receive reviews and ratings from users.
 Check out our Facebook Reviews guide for information on how to manage your page and enable online reviews.

 Here are some best practices for when you’re adding and managing the information in your listing: